AggreyIK/Detection-Engineering-Security/README.md

 ## Disclaimer

-All attack simulations were performed in a controlled lab environment for educational and defensive security purposes only.
+!!All attack simulations were performed in a controlled lab environment for educational and defensive security purposes only!!